Schoharie County, New York: Interstate and other major highways

-Schoharie County is served by Interstate 88 paralleled by Route 7 as well as U.S. Route 20 in the north of the county running in the east-west direction.
-Route 30 and Route 10 run in the north-south direction in the county.
+Schoharie County is served by Interstate 88, which is paralleled by Route 7 as well as U.S. Route 20 in the north of the county running in the east–west direction.
+Route 10, Route 30 (which splits into Route 30A north of Schoharie) and Route 145 run in the north–south direction in the county.

+Bus

+Bus service is provided by Schoharie County Public Transportation, with commuter routes to Albany as well as local and demand-responsive services.

-Mass Transit and Rail
+Rail (Former)

-Bus service is provided by Schoharie Public Transportation with commuter routes to Albany as well as local and demand-responsive services.
-Passenger rail service was formerly provided by the Delaware and Hudson Railway on their Susquehanna Division until passenger service was discontinued in the 1960s.
-Today freight service continues along the Susquehanna Division provided by Norfolk Southern.
+Passenger rail service in Schoharie County was formerly provided by the Delaware and Hudson Railway on their Susquehanna Division until passenger service was discontinued in the 1960s.
+Today, freight service continues along the Susquehanna Division provided by Norfolk Southern.

+Airports

+The nearest commercial airport to Schoharie County is Albany International Airport.

 Notable sites

 A prominent site in the county is the Old Stone Fort, used for defense against British and allied Indian attacks during the Revolution.
 It was later used as an armory during the Civil War.

 During the 19th century, the Middleburgh-Schoharie Railroad was constructed through the county.

 In 1981 the Iroquois Indian Museum opened in a new building near Howe Caverns in Cobleskill.
 It has the largest collection of Iroquois art in the United States and includes a performance center where Iroquois present traditional and contemporary music and dance.

 The Gilboa Fossil Forest is home to one of the earth's oldest forests, with petrified tree trunks dating back over 380 million years to the Devonian period.
 Numerous fossils are on display at the Gilboa Museum near the Schoharie Reservoir.